 Therapy for eating disorders and food-related issues

 Eating disorders and therapy for these are often discussed online and in the media.
-However, it can be difficult to know how to help someone you think has an eating disorder.
+However, it can still be difficult to acknowledge to yourself and others that you have eating- or food-related issues.
+And it can be hard to know how to help someone you think has an eating disorder.
 If you are concerned about yourself or another person, then the most important things to note are:

 - Get help.
 If you can, find a specialist in eating disorders (and body image).
 A specialist should be able to help link you into support such as talking therapy and a nutritionist.
 If you can’t access specialist help directly, then seek other routes.
 Your GP is always a good place to start (in the UK).